danielgran/danielgran/README.md

-# 👋 Hello, I'm Daniel Gran!
+# 👋 Hello, i am Dani! :)

-Welcome to my GitHub corner, where code meets creativity and engineering drives innovation.
+Welcome to my GitHub corner.
 Here's a bit about me:

 ---